feliciahsieh/practice/sudoku/README.md

 </p>

 ## Welcome
-This program solves the Sudoku project by calculating the set of possible values, then as each cell is solved, updates the list of possibilities.
-This program is written in Python3 with a few libraries.
+This program solves the Sudoku project by calculating the set of possible values, then as each cell is solved, updates the list of possibilities using NumPy and python's set() method.
+No recursion is used.
+This program is written in Python3.
 The code will solve Easy-rated puzzles.
 My blog on how I created this program is at https://medium.com/@feliciaSWE/solving-sudoku-with-python-numpy-and-set-95ca55f9ba01

 ## Table of Contents
 * [Requirements](#requirements)